freedev/solr-constant-similarity/README.md

-# constant-similarity aka e-commerce similarity
+# Solr constant-similarity aka Solr e-commerce similarity

 E-Commerce search needs to override ClassicSimilarity in order to avoid the relevance problem with term frequency.